anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is not wisdom but Authority that makes a law.
+Quote: What is past is left behind.
+The future is yet unreached.
+Whatever quality is present, clearly see it right there.

-By: Thomas Hobbes
+By: The Buddha